 A key person can be anyone directly associated with the business whose loss can cause financial strain to the business.
 For example, the person could be a director of the company, a partner, a key sales person, key project manager, or someone with specific skills or knowledge which is especially valuable to the company.

 Based on a set of principles laid down in 1944 by the then Chancellor of the Exchequer, Sir John Anderson, the premiums paid will be allowed as a business expense for corporation tax purposes provided that:

 - The only relationship between the proposer and the life assured is that of employer and employee (except in the case of shareholding directors - see point 4 below).

 - The policy is designed to cover loss of profits only.

 - The policy's term does not extend beyond the period of the key person’s usefulness to the business.

 - The employee does not hold a significant shareholding (less than 5% is probably insignificant).

 It is not the case that if the business decides not to apply for tax relief on the premiums, any proceeds will necessarily be tax-free.
-The taxation decisions rest with the Inland Revenue, and there are reported cases where the Revenue has taxed benefits on which the premiums did not obtain tax relief.
+The taxation decisions rest with HM Revenue & Customs, and there are reported cases where the Revenue has taxed benefits on which the premiums did not obtain tax relief.